metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1alpha1_manifest.md

 Optional:

-- `authorization` (Attributes) Authorization header configuration for the client.This is mutually exclusive with BasicAuth and is only available starting from Alertmanager v0.22+. (see [below for nested schema](#nestedatt--spec--receivers--slack_configs--http_config--authorization))
+- `authorization` (Attributes) Authorization header configuration for the client.
+This is mutually exclusive with BasicAuth and is only available starting from Alertmanager v0.22+. (see [below for nested schema](#nestedatt--spec--receivers--slack_configs--http_config--authorization))
-- `basic_auth` (Attributes) BasicAuth for the client.This is mutually exclusive with Authorization.
+- `basic_auth` (Attributes) BasicAuth for the client.
+This is mutually exclusive with Authorization.
 If both are defined, BasicAuth takes precedence. (see [below for nested schema](#nestedatt--spec--receivers--slack_configs--http_config--basic_auth))
-- `bearer_token_secret` (Attributes) The secret's key that contains the bearer token to be used by the clientfor authentication.The secret needs to be in the same namespace as the AlertmanagerConfigobject and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--slack_configs--http_config--bearer_token_secret))
+- `bearer_token_secret` (Attributes) The secret's key that contains the bearer token to be used by the client for authentication.
+The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--slack_configs--http_config--bearer_token_secret))
 - `follow_redirects` (Boolean) FollowRedirects specifies whether the client should follow HTTP 3xx redirects.
+- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain names that should be excluded from proxying.
+IP and domain names can contain port numbers.
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
 - `oauth2` (Attributes) OAuth2 client credentials used to fetch a token for the targets. (see [below for nested schema](#nestedatt--spec--receivers--slack_configs--http_config--oauth2))
+- `proxy_connect_header` (Map of String) ProxyConnectHeader optionally specifies headers to send to proxies during CONNECT requests.
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
+- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
-- `proxy_url` (String) Optional proxy URL.
+- `proxy_url` (String) 'proxyURL' defines the HTTP proxy server to use.
 - `tls_config` (Attributes) TLS configuration for the client. (see [below for nested schema](#nestedatt--spec--receivers--slack_configs--http_config--tls_config))

 <a id="nestedatt--spec--receivers--slack_configs--http_config--authorization"></a>